Articles , Glossary

 • Finally, users scan the content’s left side in a vertical movement.
 Sometimes this is a fairly slow and systematic scan that appears as a solid stripe on an eye-tracking heatmap.
 Other times users move faster, creating a spottier heatmap.
 This last element forms the F’s stem.

-All the mentioned models show that whichever of them a particular user follows, the scanning process will start in the top horizontal area of the webpage.
+All the mentioned models show that whichever of them a particular user follows, the scanning process will start in the top horizontal area of the web page.
 Using it for showing the core information and branding is a strategy supporting both sides: readers scan the key data quickly while the website gets the chance to retain them if it’s presented properly.
 That is the basic reason why header design is an essential issue for UI/UX designers as well as content and promotion specialists.

 In one of the articles devoted to practices of header design, its author Bogdan Sandu mentions an important point that should be kept in mind: “People judge the quality of a website in just a few seconds and a second impression is something absent on the Internet.
 In conclusion, a website must be eye-catching else, it would be nothing more than a big failure”.